 The better your portfolio is, the higher you can start aiming and the more you can start earning.
 Websites like Contently allow you to create intuitive portfolios that easily showcase your best pieces and past clients you’ve worked with.

 Having a blog can also double as a portfolio.
 So, if you’re struggling to get work as a beginner freelance writer, you might want to create work for yourself.
 This allows you to write targeted posts about the industries you’d like to write for as a freelancer.
-You can then link potential clients to the blog to show off your work.
-You can learn more about building your portfolio in this article.
+You can then link potential clients to the blog to show off your work, and let it act as your own writing portfolio.